Parade of peppers—How to Choose Peppers to Grow in Your Garden

 In our latest video, Tricia teaches you about Growing Peppers and shows you how she plants and nurtures them in her raised beds.

-We have so many Peaceful Valley organic pepper seed packs that your big question is really which peppers to grow next summer?
+We have so many Peaceful Valley organic pepper seed packs that your big question really should be which peppers to grow next summer?

 Three of our gift-worthy seed tin collections have peppers as part of their specially chosen ten-packs of seeds.